Aantrreksh/sql-query/sqlref/sql_reference.md

 |2     |12    |2     |12    |
 |4     |14    |4     |14    |
 |null  |null  |6     |16    |
 {: caption="Table 20.
-Query result for example: right outer join query" caption-side="bottom"}
+Query result for example: right outer join query." caption-side="bottom"}

 A `FULL OUTER` or `FULL` join includes the rows from both tables that were missing from the inner join.